• Skip to primary navigation

 Misc.

-• 1 Tablespoon sifted breadcrumbs or coarse flour to dust the baking sheet
+- 2 Tablespoon sifted breadcrumbs to dust the baking sheet

 Instructions

-• First, grease a baking tray with butter, then dust with breadcrumbs or coarse flour.
+- First, grease a baking tray with 1/2 Tablespoon butter, then dust it with 2 Tablespoon sifted breadcrumbs.
+Preheat the oven to 360 °F.

-• Put the farmer's cheese (tvaroh) in a bowl, add the sugar, vanilla, and eggs.
-Mix by hand and gradually add the milk until a creamy semi-liquid mixture is formed.
-Finally, beat everything shortly with an electric mixer on low speed to remove any lumps.
+- Place 18 ounces farmer's cheese in a bowl and add 2 Tablespoons powdered sugar, 1/2 teaspoon vanilla paste, and 2 medium eggs.
+Mix by hand, gradually adding 1 cup milk until a creamy, semi-liquid mixture forms.
+Finally, beat the mixture briefly with an electric mixer on low speed to remove any lumps.

-• Bake in the preheated oven for about 40-50 minutes until the center of the cake is firm.
-If you carefully touch the center of the cake with your finger, it will not be runny but slightly springy.
+- Bake in the preheated oven for about 40-50 minutes, until the center of the cake is firm.
+When you gently touch the center with your finger, it should feel slightly springy, not runny.

-• Let the baked cake cool slowly in a slightly open oven for at least an hour.
-Only then remove it to the kitchen counter and let it cool completely before cutting into it.
+- Let the baked cake cool slowly in a slightly open oven for at least an hour.
+After that, remove it to the kitchen counter and let it cool completely before cutting.

 Notes